 It was so much fun making these tartar sauce recipes at home!
 What’s the best tartar sauce recipe in your opinion?

 I’d love to hear all about your delicious experiments in the comments!

 Other simple, delicious and time-saving homemade sauce recipes:

-Did you like these two Tartar Sauce Recipes?
+Did you like these two tartar sauce recipes?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!Print

 - Prep Time: 10 minutes

-- Total Time: 5 minutes
+- Total Time: 10 minutes

-American Tartar Sauce
+Western Style Tartar Sauce

 - 3/4 cup light mayonnaise